liutkwilliam/first-portfolio/about.md

 What do you need to know about me:

-- I am experienced photographer including in event photography (of course there is more I need to learn from)
+- I am experienced photographer including in event photography and artwork documentations.
-- I am keen in keep updating my website design whenever new ideas come in
+- I am keen in keep updating my website design whenever new ideas come in.
-- I am self-learning new frontend development skills (currently learning ReactJS)
+- I am self-learning new frontend development skills (currently learning ReactJS).
 - I make some digital designs and illustrations.
+- I am native in Cantonese.
-- I speak Cantonese and Mandarin.
+- I also speak English and Mandarin.
-- I am learning French and Vietnamese
+- I am learning French and Vietnamese.